ay0408/Optimized-RR/README.md

 $\ \ \ \ \ \ \ \Pr[\mathrm{Output}[i] = u | \mathrm{Input}[i] = u] = \sum_{j\ :\ i \notin S_j} X_j \cdot t_j$
 $\mathrm{and} \ \Pr[\mathrm{Output}[i] = u | \mathrm{Input}[i] = v] = \sum_{j\ :\ i \in S_j} \frac{X_j \cdot t_j}{a_i - 1}$
 hold.
 (For details, please refer to our paper.)

+### Another Solution to Find "Near-Optimal" Solution

+We may construct a linear programming problem for $k+1$ variables (from $x_{k,0}$ to $x_{k,k}$ in our proposed method).

+However, our method is (currently) more efficient than solving the linear programming problem; therefore, to efficiently construct a randomized response that achieves stronger privacy guarantees than the method using the Kronecker product, our method might be more useful (and is more interesting).

+Of course, there may be cases where solving the linear programming problem would be superior, depending on the optimality and the acheved $\epsilon_i$, and this will be an important issue to be addressed in the future.

 ## One Possible Policy to Distribute Privacy Budgets (when using our methods)